A - B - C - D - E - F - G - H - I - J - K -L - M - N - O - P - Q - R - S - T - W - Y

 medicine as a career, so he attended Tulane University,

-where he earned his medical degree and is currently an orthopedic
+where he earned his medical degree and is currently an

-that specializes in sports medicine, orthopedic trauma,
+opened in 1986 that specializes in sports medicine, orthopedic

-earlier at the age of 23.
+died earlier at the age of 23.

 Franke Keating was born in McGehee, Ark., and Bern Keating